benchmark-solutions/methadone/README.markdown

   compilation - what you see in the IDE is what you get in the browser.

-- Classes and Modules provide a clean, simple API for structuring Object Oriented Applications in Javascript, with an intuitive mapping to standard Javascript Objects.
+- Classes and Modules define a clean, simple API for structuring Object Oriented Applications in Javascript, with an intuitive mapping to standard Javascript Objects.